- Auditorium/Conference/Multi-Purpose Room

 - Being in an unauthorized area, including refusing to leave at closing time, during drills or emergencies, or when asked to do so by a library staff member

-- Leaving a child under the age of 9 unattended in the library or without the supervision of an adult
+- Leaving a child under the age of 9 unattended in the library or without responsible supervision

 - Interfering with another person’s use of the library or with the library personnel’s performance of their duties